 Up Close and Personal With Nature

-San Juan Islanders and visitors throughout the region will have the opportunity to work along side scientists in tallying the flora and fauna of American and English camps during the park's second annual BioBlitz scheduled from 7a.m. to 11 p.m., April 25.
+San Juan Islanders and visitors throughout the region will have the opportunity to work along side scientists in tallying the flora and fauna during the park's third annual (and special Centennial) BioBlitz scheduled May 20-21, 2016.
+Park venues and processes to be announced.

 How to Prepare for the BioBlitz

-Go to the links below and at right on this page to find materials that may assist you in helping scientists who will be on site May3-4.
+Go to the links below and at right on this page to find materials that may assist you in helping scientists who will be on site May 20-21.
 We've included plant identifications and a couple of National Geographic PowerPoint programs addressing observation and identification.